33 High-Protein Dinners

 30. Baked Trout with Kale

-Looking for a dinner that’s both healthy and seriously satisfying?
-Baked trout with kale is your ticket.
-This protein-packed meal comes together in under 30 minutes, making it a weeknight hero.
 Trout’s mild flavor pairs perfectly with garlicky kale, and it all bakes on one sheet pan for easy cleanup.
 Plus, you’ll get a dose of omega-3s and plenty of greens without fuss.
-Even if you’re not a kitchen pro, you can totally pull this off—just follow the steps and enjoy a restaurant-worthy plate at home.
+Even if you’re not a kitchen pro, you can totally pull this off.
+Just follow the steps and try not to wing anything.
+You’ll love it.

 Ingredients: